Last Updated on September 2, 2020

 The unlimited liability of general partnerships is usually the biggest reason to choose a corporation or LLC as it helps to shield the owner’s personal assets.
 Learn more about forming an LLC.

 - Taxation: The partnership itself pays no taxes.
-The profits of the partnership go to the partners income tax return through the Schedule K-1.
+The profits of the partnership go to the partner’s personal income tax return through the Schedule K-1.
 All profits are subject to self-employment taxes.
 Depending on the amount of profits, there may be a tax savings by forming a corporation or LLC and electing to be taxed as an S Corporation.

 How to Form a General Partnership